kompanie-dev/reagenz/documentation/DOCUMENTATION.md

     ],

     // The dependencies which get injected into the components
-    // They are available via this.useDependencies()
+    // They are available via this.dependencies
     dependencies: {
         logger: console,
         store: new Store(myReducer, myInitialState, [myMiddlewareA, myMiddlewareB])